MonBoza/PierresTreats.Solution/README.md

-# Eau Claire's Hair Salon
+# Pierre's Treats

-## An MVC web application to manage a hair salon employees and their clients
+## An MVC web application to manage a bakers treats

 ### By Monica Barboza